dagdagdag83/OAuth-and-SPIFFE-Registration/draft-kasselman-oauth_spiffe.md

 In enterprise environments, the permissions and access rights granted to a client can be highly dynamic and complex.
 As such, there might be several out-of-band operations; creating a principal for the client, assigning permissions and roles to the client in a PRP system, assigning attributes to the workload, or any other mechanism used for making access rights evaluations.

 ## Updates
 Updates to client configuration or entitlement may occur using the same "register on first use" mechanism and can even be entirely opaque to the workload.
 However, special care must be taken to ensure this happens securely and in line with organizational policies.
-If entitlements, such as client permissions, can be updated dynamically, be aware that this can lead to potential privilege escalation if a workload is compromised.
-Similarly, adding new redirects to an existing client can also lead to potential issues.
-The implementer needs to make clear decisions on whether updates to clients are allowed and, if so, what types of updates are permitted.
-Risk analysis could also be introduced to determine what types of client updates are allowed.

 ## Deregistration
-The number of clients registered with an authorization server may grow significantly over time.
-An authorization server MAY deregister a client if it has not been used for an extended period to reduce the size of the client registration database.
-An authorization server MAY also implement an automated expiry of clients (TTL), which has the benefit of continuous re-registration and automatic cleanup of unused clients.
+An authorization server MAY automatically expire clients.
+This avoids a large number of unused clients identifiers from accumulating.
+If a client identifier is deleted, it can re-register using the "register-on-first-use" pattern described in this document.

 # Security Considerations

 TODO: Security.
 Consider discussing error responses (include enough info to be helpful, but not too much to aid attackers.)

+## Entitlement Updates

+If entitlement updates, such as client permissions, can be updated dynamically, be aware that this can lead to potential privilege escalation if a workload is compromised.
+Similarly, adding new redirects to an existing client can also lead to potential issues.
+The implementer needs to make clear decisions on whether updates to clients are allowed and, if so, what types of updates are permitted.
+Risk analysis could also be introduced to determine what types of client updates are allowed.

 # IANA Considerations